Skip to content

 └── eng-cht.qm # English → Chinese (Traditional)

 • .ts files are XML-based Qt Linguist source files.
-Edit these in Qt Linguist to add or update translations.
+Edit these in Qt Linguist or by hand to add or update translations.

 • .qm files are compiled binary translations loaded at runtime.